Anon-Planet/thgtoa/docs/guide/index.md

 These can also be used to carefully craft and serve you advanced phishing webpages that would harvest your credentials or try to make you install a malicious certificate allowing them to see your encrypted traffic.

 How to mitigate those?
 If you do connect to a public wi-fi access point, use Tor, or use a VPN and then Tor (Tor over VPN) or even (VPN over Tor) to obfuscate your traffic from the rogue AP while still using it.

+In addition, you should see the BlackHat USA conference talk, [Surveilling the Masses with Wi-Fi Positioning Systems](https://www.youtube.com/watch?v=hlbjUvkoyBA) <sup>[[Invidious]](https://yewtu.be/watch?v=hlbjUvkoyBA)</sup>.
+The talk details a critical vulnerability in the Wi-Fi positioning API by Apple, which can be used to geofence the population using unique identifiers.
+See: [Appendix N: Warning about smartphones and smart devices](#appendix-n-warning-about-smartphones-and-smart-devices).
+Your neighbors' iPhones are a unique threat, too.

 ### Traffic Anonymization